Paveljolak/Paveljolak/README.md

 # 💫 About Me:
-Working on finishing my bachelor's degree.
+BSc in Computer Science.
+Trying to figure out ROS2.

-Would like to have my own indie studio one day.
+Would like to have my own indie game dev studio one day.
 One day :D

 # 💻 Tech Stack: